 During the period of time when I worked at a paint and decorating center, I saw over and over again that the biggest problem my customers had to solve was what color to paint the exterior of their house.
 It’s a decision which paralyzes homeowners…with good reason!

-Everyone has at least a few cans of bad paint choices in their basement.
-That experience is fresh in the mind when it comes time to consider an exterior paint job.
-The last thing a homeowner wants to do is to magnify a color mistake over their 20’ x 40’ home.
+magnify a color mistake over their 20’ x 40’ home.
 Painting a house is no small undertaking.
 It is expensive in both labor and materials.
 I want to help you avoid making a huge mistake.

 In my work as a color consultant, many people ask me what the best exterior paint colors are.
-Its a big question and there are no great generic choices.
-Its like asking whats the best ice cream flavor.
+It’s a big question and there are no great generic choices.
+It’s like asking what’s the best ice cream flavor.
 Ask 50 people about their ideas for house colors and you will most likely get as many answers.

 Color preference is highly personal and generic choices are just that, a bit bland and without room for individual considerations.